Description

 'The ulcer index is a stock market risk measure or technical analysis indicator devised by Peter Martin in 1987, and published by him and Byron McCann in their 1989 book The Investors Guide to Fidelity Funds.
 It's designed as a measure of volatility, but only volatility in the downward direction, i.e. the amount of drawdown or retracement occurring over a period.
 Other volatility measures like standard deviation treat up and down movement equally, but a trader doesn't mind upward movement, it's the downside that causes stress and stomach ulcers that the index's name suggests.'

-• Looking at the Downside risk index of 14 in the last 5 years of VanEck Vectors Russia ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (9.33 )
+• Looking at Ulcer Ratio in of 15 in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (10 ).

 MaxDD:

-• The maximum reduction from previous high over 5 years of VanEck Vectors Russia ETF is -82.1 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum reduction from previous high of -82.1 days in the last 5 years of VanEck Vectors Russia ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

-• Looking at maximum reduction from previous high in of -82.1 days in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (-24.5 days).
+• Looking at maximum reduction from previous high in of -82.1 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-24.5 days).

 MaxDuration: